docker-finance | modern accounting for the power-user https://evergreencrypto.co/

 DOCKER_FINANCE_CLIENT_FLOW

-Client (host) hledger-flow path.
-Parent directory for all profiles.
+Client (host) finance-flow path.
+Parent directory for all profiles and end-user data.

 DOCKER_FINANCE_CLIENT_REPO